 Pleasant, delicate sweet flavored leeks are cylindrical leafy stalks obtained from the onion-family plant, in the Allium genus.
-They are biennial, tall, slender herbs with long cylindrical stem composed of concentric layers of overlapping leaves.
-They are commonly employed as vegetables in many parts of Europe, America, and Asia.
+They are biennial, tall, slender herbs with a long cylindrical stem composed of concentric layers of overlapping leaves.
+They are commonly employed as vegetables in stir-fries in many parts of Asia, Europe, and America.

-Botanically, leek belong to the Alliaceae family of bulbous plants, in the genus: Allium.
-However, unlike their fellow allium members such as onion, shallots, garlic…etc., they do not form underground bulbs.
+Botanically, leek belongs to the Alliaceae family of bulbous plants, in the genus: Allium.
+However, unlike their fellow allium members such as onion, shallots, garlic, etc., they do not form underground bulbs.

 Scientific name: Allium ampeloprasum var. porrum.

 Leek requires well-drained, fertile soil to flourish.
-In general, it is cultivated as annual crop in many parts of Europe and Asia.
-Planting can be done by either sowing seeds or transplanting seedlings that take about 100-120 days to harvest.
+In general, it is cultivated as an annual crop in many parts of Europe and Asia.
+Farmers either sow seeds or transplant already raised seedlings set in the field that takes about 100-120 days to harvest.

-In general, leeks are planted in deep trenches to deprive them exposure to sunlight which otherwise would turn stems green (chlorophyll pigmentation) due to photosynthesis.
-As the plant grows in height, the trench is filled gradually by pulling surrounding earth to create a mound around the stalk.
-This method is employed in order to obtain long, white, blanched stalks instead of green, pungent ones.
+In general, leeks are planted in deep trenches to deprive them of sunlight which otherwise would turn their stalks green (chlorophyll pigmentation) due to photosynthesis.
+As the plant grows in height, farmers gradually fill the trench by pulling the surrounding earth to create a mound around the stalk.
+This method was applied in order to obtain long, white, sweet, and blanched stalks instead of green, sharp, and pungent ones.

 Leeks are moderately low in calories.
 100 g fresh stalks carry 61 calories.
-Further, their elongated stalks provide good amounts of soluble and insoluble fiber.
+Further, their elongated stems provide good amounts of soluble and insoluble fiber.

-Though leeks contain proportionately less thio-sulfinites than that in garlic, they still possess significant amounts of these anti-oxidants such as diallyl disulfide, diallyl trisulfide and allyl propyl disulfide.
-The compounds convert to allicin by enzymatic reaction when the leek-stalk was subjected to crushing, cutting, etc. The total measured anti-oxidant strength (ORAC value) of 100 g leek is 490 TE (Trolex Equivalents).
+Though leeks contain proportionately fewer thiosulfonates than that garlic; they still possess significant amounts of these groups of antioxidants such as diallyl disulfide, diallyl trisulfide, and allyl propyl disulfide.
+The compounds convert to allicin by the enzymatic reaction when the leek stalk is subjected to crushing, cutting, etc. The total measured antioxidant strength (ORAC value) of 100 grams of the leek is 490 TE (Trolox Equivalents).

-Additionally, allicin reduces blood vessel stiffness by facilitating nitric oxide (NO) release in the vessel wall, and, thereby bring a reduction in the total blood pressure.
+Additionally, allicin reduces blood vessel stiffness by facilitating nitric oxide (NO) release in the vessel wall, and, thereby brings a reduction in the total blood pressure.
 It also blocks platelet clot formation and has fibrinolytic action (clot-breaking) in the blood vessels.
-Thus, allicin helps decrease an overall risk of coronary artery disease (CAD), peripheral vascular diseases (PVD), and stroke.
+Thus, allicin helps decrease the overall risk of coronary artery disease (CAD), peripheral vascular diseases (PVD), and stroke.

-Leeks are a great source of vitamins that are essential for optimum health.
-Their leafy stems indeed contain several vital vitamins such as pyridoxine, folic acid, niacin, riboflavin, and thiamin in healthy proportions.
+Leeks are an excellent source of vitamins that are essential for optimum health.
+Their leafy stems indeed contain several vital vitamins such as pyridoxine, folic acid, niacin, riboflavin, and thiamin in the right proportions.
 100 g fresh stalks provide 64 µg of folates.
 Folic acid is essential for DNA synthesis and cell division.
-Their adequate levels in the diet during pregnancy can help prevent neural tube defects in the newborn babies.
+Their adequate levels in the diet during pregnancy can help prevent neural tube defects in newborn babies.